IainStevenson/docker.multi.service.reverse.proxy/readme.md

 ```

 ## Infrastructure
-Provides Various libraries will be avaialble for cross cutting concerns.
+Provides Various libraries will be available for cross cutting concerns.
 ### Logging
-Provides Request/Response logging middleware to aid in request tracing and figuring out any routing problems.
+Provides Request/Response logging middle-ware to aid in request tracing and figuring out any routing problems.
 ## Services
-As spefified in the docker-compose file; There are a number of discrete containers build to assemble a set of micro-services.
+As specified in the docker-compose file; There are a number of discrete containers build to assemble a set of micro-services.
 ### Proxy
 Provides an NGINX reverse proxy that front ends all other services.
 ### Store